Thomas Grønfeldt Senger, Scuba Instructor

 Here are the Pros and cons of scuba diving with a full face mask.

-Previously full face diving masks was reserved for scientific and commercial divers, but today a growing number of recreational divers are making the switch to full-face diving masks.
+Previously full face diving masks were reserved for scientific and commercial divers, but today a growing number of recreational divers are making the switch to full face diving masks.

 Accordingly, a number of producers of full face diving masks have started making “entry level” products, cheaper masks aimed at the recreational diver.